CDCgov/phdi-azure/docs/execution-guide.md

 1. Then click `Browse for files` and navigate to the folder on your computer where you've downloaded or forked the `sample-data/` folder.![azure-browse](./images/azure-browse.png)
 1. Select the `VXU-V04-01_success_single.hl7` file and click `Open` to upload this file into the `source-data/vxu/` directory of your PHI bucket.![azure-upload-file](./images/azure-upload-file.png)

-     > Note: because the ingestion pipeline is event-driven, simply uploading the file is all that is required to trigger the pipeline.
+     > **Note**: because the ingestion pipeline is event-driven, simply uploading the file is all that is required to trigger the pipeline.
 There is an event listener monitoring the PHI bucket for file creation events.

 ### Viewing the pipeline run